 Recording artists are only one part of the rich history of music in Los Angeles.
 You’ll also learn about the studio musicians, background vocalists, songwriters, producers, and engineers who helped propel the Los Angeles rock and pop music scene to such a legendary status.
 Bones Howe, Barney Kessel, Hal Blaine, B. J. Baker, Merry Clayton, Jack Nitzsche, Tommy Boyce, Bobby Hart, Jerry Leiber, Mike Stoller, Jim Keltner, Bobby Womack, Kim Fowley, Bruce Botnick, Dave Gold, and Stan Ross are just a few of the names recognized for their crucial contributions to the music created and produced in the recording studios of Los Angeles.

-Harvey has been an active music journalist for over 40 years and the author of 5 books, including Turn Up the Radio!
+Harvey has been an active music journalist for over 40 years and the author of five books, including Turn Up the Radio!

 The presentation will be followed by a book sale and signing.